paramireze/paramireze.github.io/_posts/2018-06-20-gesture-recognizer.markdown

 categories: iOS Development
 ---

-In the post, I seek to find the answer to the question "What is the difference between a `control`, a `delegate`, and a `gesture recognizer`.
+In this post I would like to answer the question "What is the difference between a `control`, a `delegate`, and a `gesture recognizer`.
+The three are major compontents to user interaction with the `UIKit Framework` and it is not clear to me their responsibilities.

 # Control
 A control is an object assigned to a view that will interact with the user.
 For example, when a user taps into a text field, a control object will signal that the phone's keyboard should pop.